I Wish | Chords + Lyrics

 Using this and the iRealPro app, you can change the key to Em and play I Wish on the acoustic guitar, or down to, let’s say Dbm if your singer can’t go as high as Stevie does.

-I Wish is from one of Stevie Wonder’s four best albums
+I Wish – A Highlight from One of Stevie Wonder’s Greatest Albums

-The third must-have Stevie album is Talking Book (1972).
-Here you’ll find You Are the Sunshine of My Life, Superstition, and I Believe (When I Fall in Love It Will Be Forever).
+- Talking Book (1972) – Includes You Are the Sunshine of My Life, Superstition, and I Believe (When I Fall in Love It Will Be Forever.

 I Wish Chords | Related Pages